-It’s that time of year when the air gets a chill (hopefully), the aroma of pumpkin spice is omnipresent and life gets really big.
-This wonderful season brings much to appreciate, but can also lead us to lose sight of health goals and end up depleted.
-It’s a time I rely heavily on tools I’ve learned keep me grounded and still, because I’ve come to realize that the best gift I can give to my loved ones, my clients and my team, is to be fully present and focused in my moments with them.
+It’s that time of year when the air gets chilly (hopefully), and the aroma of pumpkin spice is everywhere and life in general gets really big.
+This wonderful season brings much to appreciate, but it can also lead us to lose sight of health goals.
+It’s a time that I rely heavily on tools I’ve learned which help keep me grounded and still.
+I’ve come to realize that the best gift I can give to my loved ones, my clients and my team, is to be fully present and focused in my moments with them.
 Here are the five practices that keep me engaged, patient and grateful through this time:

-1. Best Yes: A wise women once told me that if you can’t give it your best yes – a real F-YES! – then decline.
-With all the festivities over the next few months, I use this barometer often to keep from overcommitting.
-Rather than showing up to every possible activity tired, half-there and already thinking about what’s next on the agenda, I only go to the events that make me think “F-yes!”
+1. Best Yes: A wise women once told me that if you can’t give anything your best yes, a real F-YES!, then decline.
+With all the festivities over the next few months, I use this barometer often to keep from over committing.
+Rather than showing up to every possible activity tired, half-there and already thinking about what’s next on the agenda, I only go to the events that make me think “F-yes!”.
 Then when I am there – I am 100 percent in.

 3. Gray Zone Food Consumption: If you know me well, you know moderation is my greatest, least enjoyed, life challenge.
 But during this time of treats and sweets, nothing sets me up for failure more than black and white thinking.
 One (gluten-free) cookie can send me into a spiral of carelessness that makes January 1 a tough pill to swallow.
 What has helped me immensely in the past few years is to track my calories.
 I use a MyFitnessPal (see our recent blog post about that.)
 Bringing mindfulness to my consumption has taught me that if I eat the cookie, all is not lost.
 I can easily make up for the overage at dinner or even the next day.
 Seeing this truth gives me a much wider beam, and as a result, I stay on track with greater regularity.
 After all, food is an amazing part of this season that connects us to the people we love.
 You don’t have to feel deprived to stay vital.